MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-microsoftdefenderantivirus.md

 - If you enable this setting, removable drives will be scanned during any type of scan.

-- If you disable or do not configure this setting, removable drives will not be scanned during a full scan.
+- If you disable or don't configure this setting, removable drives won't be scanned during a full scan.
 Removable drives may still be scanned during quick scan and custom scan.
 <!-- Scan_DisableRemovableDriveScanning-Description-End -->

 <!-- Scan_DisableRemovableDriveScanning-Editable-Begin -->